davidino/mcp/src/cloudwatch-mcp-server/README.md

-# AWS Labs cloudwatch-metrics MCP Server
+# AWS Labs CloudWatch MCP Server

-An AWS Labs Model Context Protocol (MCP) server for cloudwatch-metrics
+An AWS Labs Model Context Protocol (MCP) server for CloudWatch

 ## Instructions

-Use this MCP server to interact with CloudWatch Metrics and Dashboards.
-Supports retrieving metric data, managing dashboards, working with CloudWatch alarms, and configuring anomaly detection.
-With CloudWatch, you can monitor your AWS resources and applications in real-time, set alarms, create dashboards, and visualize metrics to help you respond to operational issues.
+Use this MCP server to interact with CloudWatch.
+Supports retrieving metric data, managing dashboards, working with CloudWatch alarms, analyzing CloudWatch Logs, and configuring anomaly detection.
+With CloudWatch, you can monitor your AWS resources and applications in real-time, set alarms, create dashboards, visualize metrics, and analyze logs to help you respond to operational issues.

 ## Features